At least a 2:1 undergraduate degree in a social sciences or arts and humanities subject.

 This course engages with the challenges of international development in today’s complex world.
 You’ll develop skills and knowledge relating to development research and practice.
-The course includes a 10-day field class currently in Nepal or Kenya providing hands-on experience of research.
+The course includes a 10-day field class currently in Galapagos, Nepal and Tanzania, which provides hands-on experience of research.

 You’ll develop the skills to work in private or public sector research, or join the civil service.
 Recent graduates have started careers in consulting or with organisations like CAFOD, the Environment Agency and the British Library.
 Many of our graduates stay on to do research.
 We have a high success rate in securing funding for those who wish to study for a PhD with us after finishing a masters.

 This is a vibrant postgraduate community, with strong international links.
 Our research partners are global, from UK universities to institutions in southern Africa, Denmark, Iceland, Australia and the USA.
 Our teaching is invigorated by work from several interdisciplinary research groups, like the Sheffield Centre for International Drylands Research, the Urban and Regional Policy Research Institute and the Sheffield Institute for International Development.